pagand/upaspro/context-engineering/PRPs/EXAMPLE_FASTAPI.md

 - [ ] FastAPI backend has an endpoint that accepts a query and returns a response from Gemini.
 - [ ] Streamlit frontend can send a query to the FastAPI backend.
 - [ ] The response from Gemini is displayed in the Streamlit UI.
-- [ ] The application is containerized using Docker.
 - [ ] All tests pass and code meets quality standards.

 ## All Needed Context